codeship/screencast-storyboards/storyboards/django-github-appengine.md

-We're gonna deploy this application to AppEngine using the Codeship.
+We're gonna deploy this application to App Engine using the Codeship.

 ![Codeship landingpage][screenshot-codefish-landingpage]